Flashlight Review: TLF/BLF FW3A

 The optics in the reviewed version are (genuine) triple Cree XP-L HI emitters, with neutral white 3D tint.
 Other tint and emitter options are available.
 The optics are frosted Carclo 10511 lenses.
 This is a very powerful flashlight for its size, reaching up to approximately 2800 lumens from a 1×7135+8×7135+FET three channel driver with Andúril firmware.
 The FW3A will only work with unprotected, flat top, 18650 li-ion batteries.
 For max output use high drain batteries such as Sony VTC5A/6 or Samsung 30Q.
 For more conservative turbo output (<2000 lumens), or for those not intending on using this light above the default ramp ceiling of 760 lumens, it is recommended to use higher capacity Panasonic NCR18650GA, LG MJ1, or Samsung 35E batteries.
 This light is only recommended for people who understand the dangers of using unprotected li-ion batteries.

 There is a single tail e-switch user interface, which will be explained in the next section.
+It needs to noted that it is recommended to unscrew the head to insert/remove batteries, as unscrewing the tail cap can result in the tail switch falling apart.

 This light uses the highly flexible (and complex) Andúril firmware, and is one of the first implemented uses of this firmware on a flashlight that is suitable for attaching to light painting tools.
 A picture tells a thousand words, so below is a photo of how the firmware works.
 If you can fully understand it, you might get a degree!
 However for basic use it is fairly easy to remember.
 Users need to be careful to not get too click happy, as it is easy to accidentally change settings.